mathewlowry/myhub-gpt/permanent versions/MyHub on the ATmosphere 2.md

 This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

 - changes in this version:
-	- none, as this is the first, originally circulated to some friends in December 2024
+	- pitchdeck q1 added
 - version control
-    - this is version: 1
+    - this is version: 2
     - this is the current version: [[MyHub on the ATmosphere]]
-    - here is the previous version: n/a
+    - here is the previous version: [[MyHub on the ATmosphere 1]]